JanHerca/urantiapedia/output/wikijs/en/article/Line_St_Pierre/i_found_the_key.md

 I am confident that the Thought Adjuster that lives in every human being will guide the individual in search of greater truth.

 > In winning souls for the Master, it is not the first mile of compulsion, duty, or convention that will transform man and his world, but rather the second mile of free service and liberty-loving devotion that betokens the Jesusonian reaching forth to grasp his brother in love and sweep him on under spiritual guidance toward the higher and divine goal of mortal existence.
-Christianity even now willingly goes the first mile, but mankind languishes and stumbles along in moral darkness because there are so few genuine second-milers — so few professed followers of Jesus who really live and love as he taught his disciples to live and love and serve. [[UB 195:10.5](/en/The_Urantia_Book/195#p10_5)]
+Christianity even now willingly goes the first mile, but mankind languishes and stumbles along in moral darkness because there are so few genuine second-milers — so few professed followers of Jesus who really live and love as he taught his disciples to live and love and serve. <a id="a60_653"></a>[[UB 195:10.5](/en/The_Urantia_Book/195#p10_5)]

 ## References